Keefe, Bruyette & Woods: Impact of September 11, 2001

 The company's prior New York headquarters was located on the 88th and 89th floors of the World Trade Center's South tower at the time of the terrorist attacks of September 11, 2001.
-Out of the firm's 172 New York employees, 67 died as a result of the attack when the South tower collapsed.
-Among the employees killed in the attack were the firm's co-CEO Joseph Berry, CFO Jeffrey Fox, as well as several notable research analysts Christopher W. Murphy, David Berry, Dean Eberling and Thomas Theurkauf.

-The firm has held an annual 9/11 memorial service and also maintains a charitable fund it set up to help victims' families.

-On July 25, 2018, the New York City medical examiner announced that the remains of another employee killed in the attack, 26-year-old Scott Michael Johnson, had been identified using methods of DNA analysis that were not available in 2001.
-Johnson worked as a securities analyst for the company.
+The firm lost 67 of its 171 New York-based employees on 9/11/01, more than one-third of its workforce.
+Among those killed were co-CEO Joseph Berry and Research Director David Berry along with most equity research analysts, salespeople, and traders.
+KBW’s headquarters, technology infrastructure, and records were destroyed.

+The firm has rebuilt and emerged as a major player in financial services.
+In 2007, President George Bush highlighted the firm for its response from the 9/11 attacks, as the firm had then recovered with twice as many employees as before the tragedy.
+The firm actively honors its fallen colleagues through the KBW Family Fund, which provides financial support to support the surviving family members of those killed.
+KBW is also an active participant in the 9/11 National Day of Service and Remembrance, and has established a 9/11 memorial Plaque in the Central Park Zoo to ensure the 67 victims are forever honored.
+It was also a founding donor of the 9/11 Memorial and Museum.

-European expansion
+Global expansion

 In the late 1990s the firm began considering a move into Europe on the back of resurgent demand for specialist equity research and brokerage houses.
-The firm held abortive merger talks with London-based boutique investment bank Fox-Pitt, Kelton in 1998, and had been engaged in discussions with BNP about a possible acquisition in early 2001.
+The firm held abortive merger talks with London-based boutique investment bank Fox-Pitt, Kelton in 1998, and had been engaged in discussions with BNP about a possible acquisition in early 2001.'
 The strategic expansion was postponed in late 2001 as the firm dealt with the fallout from the September 11 attacks.

 In November 2004, KBW announced it would be investing $20 million into Europe with the intention of replicating its North American success by offering specialist research on 110 European financial stocks by 2005.

 The European subsidiary Keefe, Bruyette & Woods Limited was incorporated in London and by December 2004 the team had grown to 34.
 Vasco Moreno was named as chief executive officer and director of European research, moving from rival European boutique Fox, Pitt Kelton.
 KBW made 13 other senior hires from Fox-Pitt, including Richard Wynn-Griffith as Director of Equity Sales.

 The move was a financial success, with the European business raising the firm's profile and generating $20 million in revenue as early as 2005.
 The firm also secured membership at the Euronext, London Stock Exchange, Deutsche Borse and SIX stock exchanges, a move which consolidated KBW's position as a specialist broker.

-In 2014, the European subsidiary was absorbed by Stifel Financial's London business after the merger between the two parent companies.
-Moreno resigned in October 2013.
+Following its European expansion, KBW announced in May 2010 that it would open offices in Hong Kong and Tokyo.
+The new equity research business targeted an additional 91 Asian financial services companies, making KBW's global research platform of 600 companies in 33 countries the largest specialist financial services research franchise.